raagnair/jbelt/README.md

 ```

 # Tuples
 Useful records to represent tuples of values.

+## signature
 This lets Java methods return multiple values together without the developer having to create one-off classes or records to hold these values.
 This also provides stronger type-safety than returning an array of Objects that then need to be unsafely cast to be used.

 Before:
 ```java